adam-kami-1/BatchLibrary/README.md

 1. Operation to exec by the script:
     - Init - Initialize menu

-        2. Name of temporary menu file.
+        - 2. Name of temporary menu file.
-        3. Unique ASCII character, not present in menu items and values.
+        - 3. Unique ASCII character, not present in menu items and values.
              This is optional parameter. default value is "|".
     - AddItem - Add single item to menu.

-        2. Name of temporary menu file.
+        - 2. Name of temporary menu file.
-        3. Item value to be returned when item selected in menu.
+        - 3. Item value to be returned when item selected in menu.
-        4. Item description to be displayed in menu.
+        - 4. Item description to be displayed in menu.
 Optional, If not present then identical to item value.
     - Select - Run menu, and select one of menu items.

-        2. Result variable name.
+        - 2. Result variable name.
-        3. Name of temporary menu file.
+        - 3. Name of temporary menu file.
-        4. Message
+        - 4. Message
     - Clear - Delete all temporary files created during initialization.

-        2. Name of temporary menu file.
+        - 2. Name of temporary menu file.

 ### Returns
-Selected item value in result variable name.
+Selected item value in result variable.